• • • • • • • • • •

 Actor, playwright, director, creative producer and teacher, Mr Coutaud has written a dozen original plays in English that he directed and produced in New York City on several Broadway stages.
 Precisely, his first book of plays ‘A Lively Journey Through Plays’ is available.
 Purchase your copy on Amazon (Kindle Edition | Paperback), Lulu Bookstore (Printed Book | Ebook), Bookelis (Ebook | Book), also featuring four original bonus scenes.

 In 2014, back to the land of wine and cheese, France, living in the city of Paris, when he was represented by Bureau Georges Lambert between 2014 and 2020.

-In addition, Ludovic has written for New York Film Academy‘s Blog and Londres Mag, for which he shares about the arts and entertainment.
+In addition, Ludovic has written for New York Film Academy‘s Blog and Londres Mag, for which he shared about the arts and entertainment.
 He now pens articles for FilmSpeak.
 (Find all articles here).
 He is too, a television writer for a French/Corsican TV sketch comedy series called Paese.
-During 2020’s lockdown, he was invited to be apart of a group of authors to create a unique tale.
+During 2020’s lockdown, he was invited to be a part of a group of authors to create a unique tale.
 Discover the five fragments here . . .

 A singer as well, Ludovic is now a proud member of the Choeur Phocéen in the vibrant city of Marseille, participating in various concerts and operettas.